Bike Friendly Transit

 Other Things to Know:

-- Gasoline-powered bicycles and scooters are not permitted on buses.
+- Gasoline-powered bicycles and scooters are not permitted on bike racks.

-- Up to two bicycles can be stowed in the rear-most luggage compartment of Capital Metro's 45-foot coach-style Express buses.
-Ask the bus operator to open the compartment for you.
+- Coach-style Express buses do not have bike racks.
+Up to two bicycles can be stowed in the rear-most luggage compartment of these vehicles.
+Please ask the bus operator to open the compartment for you.

 - Call Lost & Found at (512) 389-7454 If you accidentally leave your bike on the bus.